 One year I climbed Finger Rock without ropes.
 Going up was easy; going down was terrifying.
 Was this a latent suicidal death wish?
-I don’t thinks so, primarily because I am not very emotional by nature.
-Although, neither am I drawn to rock climbing or thrill seeking in general, so who knows?
-As a kid I heard stories about a guy falling off Finger Rock and breaking so many bones that his body turned to the consistency of Jell-O. Recalling that probably got me to turn around before reaching the top, and so saved my life, no doubt.
+I don’t think so, primarily because I am not very emotional by nature.
+Although, I’m not drawn to rock climbing or thrill seeking either, so who knows?
+As a kid I heard stories about a guy falling off Finger Rock and breaking so many bones that his body turned to the consistency of Jell-O. Fortunately, recalling that probably got me to turn around before reaching the top.

-The Eastern paradigm agrees more with the phenomenon of non-locality (a form of entanglement observed in quantum physics), although, you really need to read between the lines at times to appreciate that.
+The Eastern paradigm agrees more with the phenomenon of non-locality—a form of entanglement observed in quantum physics—although, you really need to read between the lines at times to appreciate that (google [quantum physics for 7 year olds TEDx]).
 The evidence of entanglement suggests that at the most subtle and fundamental level, everything and nothing are inextricably connected.
 Oneness, or is it Noneness, is real despite what our biological senses tell us.
-This suggests that the biologically induced sense of a separate self (the ego in humans) underlies the illusion of life and death.
+This suggests that the biologically induced sense of a separate self, the ego in humans, underlies the illusion of life and death.

 Considering all of this, I can’t see how suicide or a promised heavenly afterlife accomplishes its goal.
 There is no escape; destiny is eternity.
 Of course, we can’t tell our emotions that.
-Those needs and fears drive us to do what we do, feel what we feel, and think what we think, regardless of non-local reality; emotions anchor our ‘local’ illusion of reality.
+Our needs and fears drive us to do what we do, feel what we feel, and think what we think, regardless of non-local reality; emotions anchor our local illusion of reality.

 What to do, what to do?
-Chapter 64’s call to ‘be as careful at the end as at the beginning, and there will be no ruined enterprises‘ is a good place to begin dealing with life.
+Chapter 64’s call to be as careful at the end as at the beginning, and there will be no ruined enterprises is a good place to begin dealing with life.
 I find the joy in living lies in giving my utmost care to the enterprise of living.
 Giving, however, is not as easy as it sounds (3).
-The survival instinct drives us to take as much as we can get — gain, win, succeed.
-We fear loss.
-Indeed, our fear of death is really about the fear of losing the pleasures onto which we cling.
-We are in a life-and-death tug-of-war: our need to let go and give in order to enjoy life versus our fear of losing what we cherish, or not getting what we desire.
-Chapter 64 shows us the path to more peace, The sage desires not to desire and does not value goods which are hard to come by.
+The survival instinct drives us to take — gain, win, succeed.
+We dread loss.
+Indeed, our fear of death is really about the fear of losing the pleasures and expectations in life to which we cling.
+We are in a life-and-death tug-of-war: our need to let go in order to enjoy life versus our fear of losing what we value and not achieving what we desire.
+Chapter 64 offers one way to deal with this battle, The sage desires not to desire and does not value goods which are hard to come by.

-(1) An old friend from my teenage years read this post and remembers more which I’ll add below.
-I don’t think back on my past very often, so I’ve forgotten much of it.
-Still, who knows; I can’t recall how much I forgot.
+(1) An old friend read this post and remembered more of those teenage years, which I’ll add below.
+I don’t ponder my past often, so I’ve forgotten much.
+Fortunately I suppose, I can’t recall how much I forgot.

 I just read some of your Tao blog, I was with you when you climbed Finger Rock, I waited at the bottom of the rock, you did not pressure me to follow, thanks for that.
 I did not see you as a troubled teen at all, you were very happy and excited about life and had many interests.
 You were a risk taker but were confident in your actions, like walking on your hands at the edge of a cliff in Sabino Canyon near the top of Thimble Rock.

-I think you were so good at walking on your hands plus had no fear, (like a French tight rope walker) fear kills.
-Our many trips in caves I had no fear also because I couldn’t see how far I would fall, your lack of fear made me think everything we did was reasonably safe.
+I think you were so good at walking on your hands and had no fear, like a French tight rope walker.
+Fear kills.
+Our many trips in caves I had no fear also because I couldn’t see how far I would fall.
+Your lack of fear made me think everything we did was reasonably safe.

 I know you were cautious when you needed to be, I remember many cases of testing before acting.

-(2) I see ‘pure’ consciousness is the foundation upon which living things perceive their personal identity.
-The foundation continues; the illusions of personal identity cease when biological function ceases.
+(2) Pure consciousness is the foundation upon which living things perceive their personal identity.
+When biological function dies, the illusions of personal identity end, yet the foundation continues.
 Naturally, I can’t prove it!